NguyenDo76/MENTORSHIP/8 WEEK SQL CHALLENGES/CASE STUDY 8 - FRESH SEGMENTS/README.md

  - **Question 3: What do you think we should do with these null values in the fresh_segments.interest_metrics**

+It is dropping the rows where the month_year value is missing because there are rows with missing values on the month_year column and missing interest_id values.
+That means the aggregated values for those rows don't point/map to any interest in the fresh_segment.interest_map table.

 ```tsql
 select *
 from [fresh_segments.interest_metrics]